Can Cows Swim? | Do They Like It!

 Cows can swim up to a hundred yards of their own accord.
 But when they end up accidentally swimming, they can stay afloat for more than 2 miles, assuming they return safely to land.

-There is evidence of 24 crows from Crom in Fermanagh swimming 109.3 yards (100 m) across Lough Erne, a lake system found in Northern Ireland, in search of fresh pastures to graze.
-In fact, it was an annual event for these cows.
+There is evidence of about two dozen cows from the Crom estate in County Fermanagh swimming roughly 100 m across Lough Erne, a lake system in Northern Ireland, to reach fresh island pastures — for years this was a regular annual event for the herd.

 3 cows have been spotted on a beach in North Carolina after being swept by Hurricane Dorian 2 miles (3.22 km) away from their hometown, Cedar Island.
 An official spokesperson believes the cows swam for 4 miles (6.4 km).